AndyDingo/PerthFurStats_TelegramBot/pfsTelegramBot/docs/readme.txt

 5. LEGAL INFORMATION
 +==================================+

-© COPYRIGHT 2016 NYTEWOLF CREATIONS, ALL RIGHTS RESERVED.
+© COPYRIGHT 2016-2019 SNOW MEW CREATIONS, ALL RIGHTS RESERVED.

-All original content is © 2016 AndyDingo and contributors.
+All original content is © 2016-2019 AndyDingo and contributors.

 This program is licensed in accordance with the GPL. a copy of the GPL is included with this distribution and may be viewed in the 'docs' directory.
 Please view gpl.txt for more information.